 Here are some of my favorite resources I have seen during my time of research:

 Although I haven’t found my conclusion yet on whether a fairy tern was one of the birds of Hauwahine, it is not an unreasonable idea.
 The fairy tern seems an unusual bird if you consider the area in modern times.
 They have been extinct from Kailua for a long time and Kawainui is freshwater.
 The beautiful fairy tern is a saltwater-feeding and coastal bird.
-However, if you consider the natural history of the area, it becomes more plausible.
+However, they nest inland, as far in as the mountains!
+If you consider the nesting habits and the natural history of the area, it becomes quite plausible.
 Most of Coconut Grove was filled in by manmade means in the 1930s, and the flow of water has been cut off since the levee was constructed, leaving Kaelepulu stream almost dry.
 In ancient times, Kaelepulu would have been brackish near the ocean, its waters winding through the freshwater fishpond of Kawainui all the way up to the springs and waterfalls of Maunawili.
 Without the land filled in by human intervention, Kailua’s coast would have been much closer to Kawainui, and the land would have had more water flowing as well.
-The fairy tern would likely have lived along the coast of Kailua not far from the marsh.
-They do travel short distances inland, as we see from our Honolulu populations, thus it is not out of the question that fairy terns would have flown over the marsh sometimes.
+The fairy tern would likely have lived along the coast of Kailua not far from the marsh, and nested inland, often flying over the marsh.
+We see the nesting behavior inland in our Honolulu populations.
 I am still researching the mo‘olelo of Hauwahine, so there will likely be an update on this point, but I find it highly likely that Hauwahine would have been able to summon assistance from a fairy tern at some point in the history of Kailua’s changing wetlands.

 Beautiful Hauwahine, with her fierce mo’o form is a vivid symbol for taking care of our environment.
 Land all around the marsh has been developed, but the legend of Hauwahine remains strong.
 The marsh remains undeveloped and wild, a miracle that is the result of Hawaiians, environmentalists, the difficulties of development in flood plains, and the spirit of Hauwahine working in tandem to keep the land untamed.
 I hope it will be restored with native flora and fauna, and that someday the white fairy tern population will once more live on the shores of Kailua.